markusmoenig/viralgraphics.io/README.md

 Visual Graphics
 ===============

-Visual Graphics is an Open Source, Cross-Platform Application and Game Framework written completely in Javascript and WebGL / OpenGL to achieve complete platform independence and maximum performance.
+Visual Graphics is an Open Source, Cross-Platform Application and Game Framework written completely in Javascript and WebGL / OpenGL to achieve complete platform independence and maximum graphics performance.

 It is aimed at both application as well as game developers.